 Let’s take a closer look at its credentials.

 100% Digital Banking

 Santander says that its mobile banking app and website “have undergone a complete overhaul” with the aim of improving the customer experience.
 They have added a range of new digital features, accessible from both.

 - A brand new digital customer onboarding process that includes videoconference identification, although customers do not have to use it – they can use messenger instead, or the bank’s IBAN.

 - Customers can personalise their accounts with an avatar or self-portrait, to make them more secure, and configure the settings to suit their needs;

 - At a glance account views are available.

 - There is a “virtual branch”, open 24/7 – each customer is assigned their own, permanent and dedicated team of account managers.

-- Spending can be categorized, and compared against the previous month.
+- Spending can be categorised, and compared against the previous month.